smonist/Web-Application-Engineering-Content-Management/README.md

 ## COOKIE BANNER CUSTOM ELEMENT

 To include the cookie banner into a website one has to include [this](https://raw.githubusercontent.com/YannicEl/cookieBanner/master/cookieBanner.js) script.
 The element itslef can then be used with the selector 'cookie-banner' (`<cookie-banner></cookie-banner>`).

+## COOKIE BANNER TEST

+the cookie banner can be de- and activated on http://localhost:4200/policy